Who are the Palestinian prisoners released in exchange for Israeli hostages?

 Mohammed Odeh, 52, Wael Qassim, 54, and Wissam Abbasi, 48

 All three men hail from the neighborhood of Silwan, in east Jerusalem, and rose within the ranks of Hamas.
-Held responsible for a string of deadly attacks during the second intifada, the men were sentenced to multiple life sentences in Israeli jail in 2002.
+Held responsible for a string of deadly attacks during the second intifada, the men were sentenced to multiple life sentences in 2002.

 They were accused of plotting a suicide bombing at a crowded pool hall near Tel Aviv in 2002 that killed 15 people.
 Later that year, they were found to have orchestrated a bombing at Hebrew University that killed nine people, including five American students.
 Israel had described Odeh, who was working as a painter at the university at the time, as the kingpin in the attack.

-All three were among those transferred to Egypt.
-Their families all live in Jerusalem.
+All three were transferred to Egypt last Saturday.
+Their families live in Jerusalem and said they will join them in exile.

 The Abu Hamid brothers

-Three brothers from the prominent Abu Hamid family of the Al-Amari refugee camp in Ramallah — Nasser, 51, Mohammad, 44, and Sharif, 48 — were deported together on Saturday.
+Three brothers from the prominent Abu Hamid family of the Al-Amari refugee camp in Ramallah — Nasser, 51, Mohammad, 44, and Sharif, 48 — were also deported to Egypt last Saturday.
 They had been sentenced to life in prison over deadly militant attacks against Israelis in 2002.

-Their brother, a different Nasser Abu Hamid, was one of the founders of the Al-Aqsa Martyrs’ Brigade — an armed militia affiliated with Fatah, the secular political party that controls the Palestinian Authority.

 The family has a long arc of Palestinian militancy.
 The mother, Latifa Abu Hamid, 72, now has three sons exiled, one still imprisoned, one who died in prison and one who was killed by Israeli forces.
 Their family house has been demolished at least three times by Israel, which defends such punitive home demolitions as a deterrent against future attacks.